tkareine/jekyll-minibundle/README.md

 ## Features

-There are two features: asset fingerprinting with MD5 digest over the contents of the asset, and asset bundling combined with the first feature.
+There are two features: asset fingerprinting with [MD5 digest][MD5] over the contents of the asset, and asset bundling combined with the first feature.

 Asset bundling consists of concatenation and minification.
 The plugin implements concatenation and leaves choosing the minification tool up